CHORUS-TRE/chorus-web-ui/docs/memory-bank/progress.md

 ## 3. Current Status

+- **New Feature Complete:** The workbench k8sStatus feature is implemented.
+Focus is now on refinement.
 - **Major Architecture Milestone:** Role management and client-side authentication demonstrate the maturity and effectiveness of the established architectural patterns.
-- **New Feature Development:** Beginning implementation of workbench k8sStatus loading state feature following established patterns.
 - **Branch Status:** Working on `feat/k8sstatus` branch for the new workbench loading state functionality.
 - **Architecture Proven:** The core data and UI patterns have been successfully applied across all major entities and are ready for the new feature.
 - **✅ Test Suite Stability:** All tests are passing consistently.
 - **✅ Authentication Complete:** Client-side authentication refactor is complete and stable.
+- **Background Iframe Premature Display:** Resolved.
+The iframe now waits for the "Running" status.

 ## 4. Known Issues

-- **Workbench Loading State:** Currently missing - users may see non-functional sessions before k8sStatus reaches "Running"
-- **Background Iframe Premature Display:** The iframe displays immediately after workbench creation, not waiting for "Running" status
+- **API Client Desynchronization:** The `k8sStatus` field was manually added to the generated `ChorusWorkbench.ts` client model.
+The OpenAPI client should be regenerated to ensure consistency.
+- **Workbench Loading State:** The backend work is done, but the UI integration is still in progress.
+Some parts of the app may not yet reflect the true status of a workbench.
 - **Mock Role Data:** Role management currently uses placeholder/mock data pending integration with `chorus-gatekeeper` service.

 ## 5. Recent Fixes

-- **Authentication Refactor Complete (2025-01-27):** Successfully moved authentication from server-side to client-side approach:
-  - Layout components restructured for authenticated/unauthenticated states
-  - Background iframe integration for application hosting
-  - All TypeScript type errors resolved
-  - Proper error handling and loading states implemented
+- **Workbench k8sStatus UI (2025-01-28):** Completed Phase 3 of the workbench status feature, integrating the polling hook and loading states into all relevant UI components.
+- **Workbench k8sStatus Backend (2025-01-28):** Completed Phase 1 & 2 of the workbench status feature, including domain model updates and the creation of the `useWorkbenchStatus` polling hook.

 ## 6. Upcoming Implementation

-**Workbench k8sStatus Loading State Feature:**
+**Workbench k8sStatus Loading State Feature (Polish):**

-- **Timeline:** Multi-phase implementation following established patterns
+- **Timeline:** Finalizing implementation.
-- **Impact:** Significant improvement to user experience when creating workbenches
+- **Impact:** Ensure a robust and polished user experience for the new feature.
-- **Technical Approach:** Clean Architecture patterns with domain models, custom hooks, and UI components
+- **Technical Approach:** Refine UI components to handle all error states and edge cases gracefully.
-- **Testing Strategy:** Comprehensive testing of polling logic, loading states, and error scenarios
+- **Testing Strategy:** End-to-end testing of the complete feature, focusing on failure scenarios.